 One downside to starting a new practice is that it takes a few months before it takes off.
 With a FFS practice, the insurance companies will often bombard you with patients; it’s easy to go from zero to 1,000 patients in less than 3 months.

-In a DPC, you have to go out and actively find your patients in the beginning.
-Sure, later on you’ll benefit from a strong word of mouth campaign, if you are personable and treat your first cohort well.
+In a DPC, you must go out and actively find your patients initially.
+Sure, later on, you’ll benefit from a strong word-of-mouth campaign if you are personable and treat your first cohort well.

 A big advantage to a DPC practice is that you don’t need a lot of patients.
-Usually somewhere around 200-600 is more than enough.
-This will leave you a lot of time to do some telemedicine on the side or pick up some urgent care or ER shifts.
+Usually, somewhere around 200-600 is more than enough.
+This will leave you a lot of time to do telemedicine on the side or pick up urgent care or ER shifts.

 With 25 DPC patients, you should be able to earn around $3,000 per month and possibly as much as $5,000, depending on your neighborhood and patient population.

 With 150 DPC patients, you’re in the neighborhood of $18,000-$40,000/month.

 I know that some DPCs only charge $75-100/month per patient.
 But this is extremely low for what you’ll be providing for your patients.
 If you can hone your sales technique, you should be able to charge double that amount.

 For your healthy patients, they’ll essentially forgo the need for any health insurance.
 And for the unhealthy ones, you’ll save them a lot of unnecessary testing and far better outcomes than their cattle farm medical group.